jrmoulton/jrmoulton-web/content/starting_open_source.md

 ### tree-sitter-slint

-More slint stuff!!
+More Slint stuff!!

-This was just a project that I started as a quality of life improvement when I was frustrated by the complete lack of color in the slint language.
+This was just a project that I started as a quality of life improvement when I was frustrated by the complete lack of color in the Slint language.

 Tree-sitter is a tool that allows you to write a language gramer in javascript and is primarily used for syntax highliting on code (it's what I'm using to highlight the code on this website).

-So I wrote a grammar that handles slint code!
+So I wrote a grammar that handles Slint code!

 (The code below isn't fully functional.
 Just meant to show off the syntax highlighting)